zRedShift/mimemagic/README.md

 ## Benchmarks

 See [Benchmarks](https://github.com/zRedShift/mimemagic/blob/master/benchmarks.txt).
-For Match(), the average across over 400 completely different files (representing a unique MIME type each) is 14 ± 8 μs/op.
+For Match(), the average across over 400 completely different files (representing a unique MIME type each) is 13 ± 7 μs/op.
+For MatchGlob() it's 900 ± 200 ns/op, and for 12 ± 7 μs/op MatchMagic().